-The average cost of assisted living in Texas as of 2016 is $3,515 / month, which is slightly under the national average of $3,600 / month.
-The areas of Texas with the most expensive assisted living include Amarillo, Austin, Odessa, Victoria and San Antonio, where the monthly cost averages between $4,000 – $4,600.
+The average cost of assisted living in Texas, as of 2019, is $3,795 / month, which is slightly under the national average of $4,000 / month.
+The areas of Texas with the most expensive assisted living include Dallas, Austin, Midland, Odessa, Victoria and San Angelo, where the monthly cost averages between $4,065 and $5,190.

-Memory Care, also referred to as Alzheimer’s residential care adds as much as $1,000 to the monthly cost of assisted living.
+Memory Care, also referred to as Alzheimer’s residential care, adds as much as approximately $1,138 to the monthly cost of assisted living.
 This is due to the increased level of care provided and the extra safety precautions.

 How to Pay for Assisted Living

 Getting a Reverse Mortgage.
 Many seniors find that a reverse mortgage can help ease the financial burden of assisted living costs.
 This is more frequently the case when one spouse needs assisted living or nursing home care while the other spouse can remain in the home.
 The emotional stress alone can be a challenge in these cases, so adding financial strains into the mix can further complicate life and prevent a caregiver from focusing on what’s really important – taking care of their loved one.

 Veterans Benefits – The Department of Veterans Affairs, or VA, covers assisted living care for veterans and spouses of veterans who have served at least 90 days on active duty and at least one day during wartime.
 Applicants must meet a medical qualification test, but their conditions don’t need to be related to military service.
 Called the Non-Service Connected Improved Pension Benefit with Aid and Attendance, or “aid and attendance” for short, this program pays a maximum benefit of $2,085 a month for married veterans, $1,759 for single veterans and $1,130 for a surviving spouse.